tsokac2/newIrishLife.3.0/README.md

 ![Test Cases](https://github.com/tsokac2/newIrishLife.3.0/blob/main/static/wireframes/test_cases.PNG)

-### Access Requirements
-The tester must have access to MongoDB to manually verify the insertion of records to users and tips collections.

 ### Regression Testing
 All features previously tested during development in a local environment must be regression tested in production on the live website.